hfg-gmuend/openmoji/FAQ.md

 OpenMoji FAQ
 ========

-### 🤔: How to use OpenMoji in my app / website / book / ad / video / project ... under the CC BY-SA 4.0 open source license?
+### 🤔: How to use OpenMoji in my app / website / book / ad / video / project?

+Thank you for wanting to use OpenMoji in your project!
 OpenMoji is published under the Creative Commons Share Alike License 4.0 ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)).
-Great that you want to OpenMoji in your project!
-Please ...

-You are free to:
+This means you are free to:

 - **Share** — copy and redistribute OpenMoji in any medium or format
 - **Adapt** — remix, transform, and build upon OpenMoji